Eric-McKinney/mint/log.md

     - Also only in repl where the line was scanned in with readline
     - The only problem with this is that the regcompile call is with THE SAME STRING LITERAL!!!
     - Clearly readline is touching some shared global variable similar to errno (but not errno) which messes things up
+2. Had issues with stack smashing after removing TOK\_ENDLN and mentions of \n in general
+    - As it turns out, when I changed re\_match back to being just one struct, I forgot to update the args on one call
+    - That call happened to be the comment\_re case where it was trying to jam two match structs into the space of one
+    - Thus, the stack had been smashed (oopsies xd)

 Fixes: